Rehabilitation for Stroke

-Stroke rehabilitation or "rehab" helps you achieve the highest level of independence and quality of life possible — physically, emotionally, socially, and spiritually after stroke.
+Stroke rehabilitation or "rehab" helps you regain as much independence and quality of life as possible.
+Rehab can help you physically, emotionally, socially, and spiritually after stroke.
 It helps restore you to optimal health, functioning, and well-being.
 Rehabilitate comes from the Latin "habilitas" which means "to make able again."

 The stroke rehab team revolves around the patient and family.
 The team helps set short- and long-term treatment goals for recovery and is made up of many skilled professionals, including:

-Doctors, such as a neurologist (a doctor who treats conditions of the nervous system such as stroke) and physiatrist (a doctor who specializes in physical medicine and rehabilitation)
+Doctors, such as a neurologist (a doctor who treats conditions of the nervous system such as stroke), a physiatrist (a doctor who specializes in physical medicine and rehabilitation) and internists

 Speech and language pathologists

 Social workers and chaplains

 The outlook for people who have had a stroke today is more hopeful than ever due to advances in both stroke treatment and rehabilitation.
 Stroke rehab works best when the patient, family, and rehab staff works together as a team.
 Family members must learn about physical and mental changes caused by the stroke and how to help the patient become functional again.

 Rehab medicine is designed to meet each person's specific needs.
 So, each program is different.
 Some general treatment components for stroke rehab programs include: